Weissensee Studios: 9-12 Franz Josef-Straße

 The second studio to be constructed was originally built by Continental-Kunstfilm at 9 (later 9–12) Franz Josef-Straße (now Liebermannstraße) in the summer of 1914 and which later came to be known as the Lixie-Atelier.
 It was separated from the studios at nos.
 5–7 by the narrow plot of no. 8.

 Joe May and Ernst Reicher who had already made three Stuart Webbs films at Continental's old studios at 123 Chauseestraße, split with the production managers of Continental and formed their own production company Stuart Webbs-Film, although they shot The Armoured Vault at Continental's old studio at 123 Chauseestrasse.
 May and Reicher split up soon after the start of World War I. Continental-Kunstfilm's own output fell off dramatically after 1915.
 Reicher leased the new studio at 9 Franz Josef-Straße from Continental and continued to make the 'Stuart Webbs' films with his Reicher & Reicher company until 1918, when he moved his entire production company to Munich.
 As noted above, May's Fema-Film Atelier GmbH company leased Greenbaum's Vitascope complex next door at nos.
 5–7.

 The next production company to use the studio at no. 9 appears to have been Decla, founded by Eric Pommer in February 1915.
 (Note: According to Ursula Hardt (Hardt 1996), Decla had the use of a studio in Weissensee from 1915, but crucially this is not referenced, nor is the exact address given.
 Decla's printed stationery states an address of 'Friedrichstraße 22'.)
-Before the war Pommer had previously worked for the Austrian branch of the French Gaumont Film Company in Vienna.
+Before the war Pommer had previously worked for the Austrian branch of the French company Gaumont in Vienna.
 At the same time, another French film production company, Éclair, which also sold its own brand of movie camera equipment, was looking to increase its presence in Austria.
 Pommer left Gaumont and established the Viennese subsidiary branch of Éclair in 1913 with Marcel Vandal and Charles Jourjon, answering directly to Paris and not through Berlin.
 After war broke out in August 1914 Pommer returned to Germany and won the Iron Cross in France in October 1914.